Fernando Lugo: President

 Lugo with U.S. president George W. Bush on 2008.

 On 20 April 2008, Lugo won the election by a margin of 10%, gaining a 42.3% vote share.
 The Colorado Party candidate, Blanca Ovelar, acknowledged that Lugo had an unassailable lead and conceded the race that same night at about 9 pm local time.
 Two hours later, President Duarte acknowledged that the Colorados had lost an election for the first time in 61 years.
 Lugo's swearing in marked the first time in Paraguay's history (the country gained independence in 1811) that a ruling party peacefully surrendered power to an elected member from the opposition.
 He became Paraguay's second leftist president (the first being Rafael Franco, who served from 1936 to 1937), and the first to be freely elected.

 Lugo with Bolivia's Evo Morales and Argentina's Cristina Fernández on 2009.

-Lugo was sworn in as President on 15 August 2008, saying he would not accept the presidential salary because it "belongs to more humble people" and encouraged other politicians to refuse their salaries as well.
+Lugo was sworn in as president on 15 August 2008, saying he would not accept the presidential salary because it "belongs to more humble people" and encouraged other politicians to refuse their salaries as well.

 He initially named Alejandro Hamed as his foreign minister.
 During the campaign, Lugo had suggested that he would switch diplomatic relations from the Republic of China (Taiwan) to the People's Republic of China, thereby depriving the ROC of its last diplomatic ally in South America.
 However, after the inauguration, which had been attended by President Ma Ying-jeou from Taiwan, Lugo stated that he had no plans to switch recognition.

 On 18 August 2008, Lugo named Margarita Mbywangi, a member of the Aché indigenous ethnic group, as secretary of indigenous affairs, the first indigenous person to hold such a position in Paraguay.

 Two of the main promises of Lugo's presidential campaign were tackling corruption and encouraging land reform.
-A number of initiatives were introduced to improve the lives of Paraguay's poor, such as investments in low-income housing, the introduction of free treatment in public hospitals, and the introduction of cash transfers for Paraguay's most impoverished citizens.
+A number of initiatives were introduced to improve the lives of Paraguay's poor, such as spending on low-income housing, the introduction of free treatment in public hospitals, and the introduction of cash transfers for Paraguay's most impoverished citizens.

+Health policy

+Fernando Lugo at the World Economic Forum in Cartagena in April 2010.

+In social policy, the government gradually improved the health system in Paraguay, with the aim of universalizing it.
+Through a presidential resolution, health services were declared free of charge for the entire population, including outpatient consultations, medicines, and high-complexity interventions in public hospitals across the country and in private institutions.

+Education policy

+In the field of education, his administration expressed a commitment to public education, beginning the free distribution of laptops to primary school students under the One Laptop per Child program, a government initiative launched in 2008 aimed at promoting education in new technologies among public school students.
+His government program also included, for the first time, a school snack program administered by the respective departmental governments.